-Our Campus Status web page will serve as the primary source of information about current health measures and campus requirements, and we urge students and employees to reference it for the latest updates.
-Staying informed about the latest campus health conditions and requirements will be essential during this academic year as the global pandemic evolves.
-See also COVID-19 Testing and Reporting Instructions and Instructions for Those Exposed, Symptomatic or Who Have Tested Positive for COVID-19.
+This Campus Guide and the Campus Status page will serve as the primary source of information about current health measures and campus requirements, and we urge students and employees to reference it for the latest updates.
+We also will send updates via email as needed.
+Staying informed about campus health conditions, recommendations, and requirements is essential during this academic year.